Wall Street Pummels Levi Strauss & Co. (LEVI) After Recent Earnings Report

 Levi Strauss & Co.
-(NYSE:LEVI) went up by 0.75% from its latest closing price compared to the recent 1-year high of $28.62.
-The company’s stock price has collected -0.11% of loss in the last five trading sessions.
+(NYSE:LEVI) went down by -3.38% from its latest closing price compared to the recent 1-year high of $28.62.
+The company’s stock price has collected -0.24% of loss in the last five trading sessions.
 The Wall Street Journal reported on 07/07/22 that Levi Strauss Sales Rise in Shifting Retail Market

 Is It Worth Investing in Levi Strauss & Co.
 (NYSE :LEVI) Right Now?

 Levi Strauss & Co.
-(NYSE:LEVI) scored a price-to-earnings ratio above its average ratio, recording 12.03 x from its present earnings ratio.
+(NYSE:LEVI) scored a price-to-earnings ratio above its average ratio, recording 11.62 x from its present earnings ratio.
 Plus, the 36-month beta value for LEVI is at 1.13.
+Opinions of the stock are interesting as 12 analysts out of 13 who provided ratings for Levi Strauss & Co. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 1 rated it as “hold,” and 0 as “sell.”

 Lithium Stocks In The Spotlight